 Dietary and housing accommodations will be determined when the Accommodations Request packet is submitted (see below).
 Accommodations Committee members will need time to review the submitted request and can deny or approve the requested accommodation.

 Academic accommodations are for those students who had an Individualized Education Plan (IEP) or 504 Plan in high school.
-These plans can include learning differences, mental health, or physical/medical diagnoses.

 If you had an IEP or 504 Plan, please provide the following information:

 Amy Wilms, Assistant Dean of Academic Success & Disability Services, will work with you in person to determine and set up academic accommodations.
 Once you register for classes, sign up for an appointment to meet with her in the Student Development Center, ground floor of the Armacost Library, across from Human Resources.

 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
+Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.
-Download the packet here.

 If you are seeking dietary accommodations, a conversation or meeting with our foodservice group, Harvest Table, is also required.
 The contact for this is Camila Kafie, Health and Wellness Manager.
 She can be reached by phone at 909-488-9815 or by email at email@example.com.